marousiss/timed-coding-quiz/README.md

 Then you will presented with another screen that will show you your final score.
 You will have to enter your initials to save your score.

-The final screen is a screen tha shows your scores.
+The final screen is a screen that shows your scores.
 There are two buttons in this screen that you can click.
 One to exit the screen and the other to clear up the scores.

 Screenshots: